Subrat225/Ciphense-Tech-Challenge/README.md

 pip install folium
 pip install pandas

-download the dataset from my repository
+download the dataset(cities.csv) from my repository

 run the following command in the cmd inside the directory where python file and dataset is present